What is Mookata?

 The concept is simple.
 As you can see on the photo, Mookata combines Korean barbecue and Chinese hot pot.
 As you arrive, the staff will bring a clay pot to your table contains red hot charcoal and place the iconic aluminium pot on top it, then fill it with water.
 The centre dome is with you grill your elected ingredient and the soup around is where you will boil your veggies.
 How smart is that?

-The buffet displays large amounts of raw or marinated meats, veggies, squids and fish balls, noodles and more, but usually nothing really expensive.
+The buffet displays large amounts of raw or marinated meats, veggies, squids and fish balls, noodles and more, but usually nothing expensive.
 Funny enough, you can eat all you want, but any left-over would be charged!
 A smart way to avoid careless eaters and wasted food, and since I never met anyone who had to pay, I suppose it works.

-We went there quite a few times and it’s not bad, kind of fun, but there are downsides: the heat, and the smoke!
+We went there quite a few times, and it’s not bad, kind of fun, but there are downsides: the heat, and the smoke!
 After dinner, wherever you go, anyone in a 3-meter radius will be able to tell you where you went for dinner!

-What you can expect to eat?
+What can you expect to eat?

 Map of Phuket Moo Kata